os-lecture/2023S-os-lectures/lec3/p3-batchos.md

 5. Application Design
 6. Kernel programming
 - Application management and loading
-- Privilege level switching
+- privilege switching
 - Trap context
 - Trap processing flow
-- **Execute the application**
+- **Execution of applications**

 ---

-#### Execution timing of the application
+#### When to execute applications
-- When the batch OS initialization is complete
+- After the batch OS initialization is complete
-- An application terminated or an error occurred
+- When an application terminates or an error occurrs

 ---

-#### Let the application execute
+#### Executions of applications
 Switch from kernel mode to user mode
-- Ready to apply the context ``Trap Context``
+- Ready to apply the saved context ``Trap Context``
 - Restore application related registers
-- especially pay attention to user stack pointer and execution address of the application
+- especially pay attention to user stack pointer and previous execution address of the application
-- **Return to user mode to let the application execute**
+- **Return to user mode to continue execute the application**

 ![bg right:35% 100%](figs/kernel-stack.png)

 ---

-#### Return to the user mode for the application to execute
+#### Return to user mode to continue execute the app

 - Switch from kernel mode to user mode
    - **hardware logic** of ``sret`` instruction:
-      - Response to interrupts/exceptions
+      - Resume the response to interrupts/exceptions(unmask interrupts)
       - Switch CPU Mode from S-Mode back to U-Mode
       - ``pc`` <-- ``spec`` CSR
-      - Continue running
+      - Continue execution

 ---
 <style scoped>